본문 바로가기

 President to Inspect National Crisis Management Center

-President Lee Jaemyung will leave the Yongsan presidential office and begin his official duties at the Blue House, where the phoenix flag-the symbol of Korea’s head of state-will be raised starting at midnight on December 29.
-The phoenix flag is always flown at the primary office of the president.
-This move marks a clear break from the "Yongsan era," which was marred by events such as the December 3 Martial Law and the impeachment of the president, and after 1,330 days, both the symbolic and functional roles of the national control tower are returning to the Blue House.
+President Lee Jaemyung will leave the Yongsan presidential office and begin his official duties at Cheong Wa Dae, where the phoenix flag, the symbol of South Korea's head of state, will be raised as of midnight on December 29.
+The phoenix flag is always flown at the main office of the president.
+This move marks a break from the "Yongsan era," which was marred by incidents such as the December 3 Martial Law and the impeachment of the president, and returns both the symbolic and functional role of the nation’s control tower to Cheong Wa Dae after 1,330 days.

 President Returns to Blue House After 1,330 Days...
 Lee's First Day at Work Yonhap News Agency

-Upon arriving at the Blue House, President Lee will first visit the symbolic office on the second floor of the main Blue House building, and then move to the reception room to have a "morning tea time" with his aides.
-The main office was established in 1991 when former President Roh Tae-woo rebuilt the Blue House main building, and it has long symbolized the president’s status and authority.
-However, since it is about 500 meters away from Yeomin-gwan, where most aides work, in-person reports have required either a car ride or a walk of more than 15 minutes, leading to significant inefficiencies in work.
-This contributed to the image of the Blue House as a "walled palace."
+Upon arriving at Cheong Wa Dae, President Lee will first visit his symbolic office on the second floor of the main building, then move to the reception room for a "morning tea time" with his aides.
+The main building office, created in 1991 when former President Roh Taewoo rebuilt the main building, has been a symbol of the president’s stature and authority.
+However, as it is located about 500 meters from Yeomin-gwan, where most aides work, face-to-face briefings required either driving or walking for more than 15 minutes, which significantly reduced work efficiency.
+This contributed to the image of a "palace within a palace."

-After finishing his schedule in the main office, President Lee plans to visit the Blue House Crisis Management Center, known as the "underground bunker," to inspect restoration progress.
-When the Yoon Suk-yeol administration began, the National Crisis Management Center was moved to the Ministry of National Defense building in Yongsan, which exposed its previous location and security facilities, raising the need for relocation.
-However, the Blue House has since reinforced the facilities and plans to continue using them as is.
+After finishing his schedule in the main building office, President Lee plans to visit the Cheong Wa Dae Crisis Management Center, commonly known as the "underground bunker," to inspect the restoration status.
+The National Crisis Management Center at Cheong Wa Dae was relocated to the Yongsan Ministry of National Defense building when the Yoon Sukyeol administration began, raising concerns as the previous location and security facilities were exposed.
+However, Cheong Wa Dae has since reinforced the facilities and plans to continue using them as is.

-President Lee is then expected to move to the Yeomin Building 1 office, where he will spend most of his time and handle scheduled duties.
-The Yeomin Building 1 office was established so that former Presidents Roh Moo-hyun and Lee Myung-bak could meet and hold meetings with their aides at any time, and former President Moon Jae-in worked in an office on the third floor of Yeomin Building 1 from the start of his term.
+Afterward, President Lee is expected to move to his main office in Yeomin Building 1 to carry out his scheduled work.
+The Yeomin Building 1 office was established for regular meetings between former Presidents Roh Moohyun and Lee Myungbak and their aides, and former President Moon Jaein worked in an office on the third floor of Yeomin Building 1 from the start of his term.

-To dispel concerns about the Blue House’s geographical location and structural limitations, President Lee also plans to primarily use the Yeomin Building 1 office, just as former President Moon did.
-The main building will be reserved for highly symbolic events such as summits, national ceremonies, and meetings with foreign guests.
-President Lee instructed his aides to consider ways to make the main Blue House office more efficient for work, but due to structural challenges such as high ceilings, he decided to relocate the main office instead.
+To dispel concerns about the geographical location and structural limitations of Cheong Wa Dae, President Lee also plans to primarily use the Yeomin Building 1 office, just as former President Moon did.
+The main building will be used for events with high symbolic value, such as summits, national ceremonies, and meetings with foreign dignitaries.
+President Lee also instructed his aides to consider ways to make the main building a more efficient workspace, but due to difficulties in structural modifications such as high ceilings, he decided to relocate his main office.

-At President Lee’s request, key aides have also been brought together.
-In Yeomin Building 1, where President Lee will conduct his daily work, all three chief secretaries-Chief Presidential Secretary Kang Hoonshik, Policy Chief Kim Yongbeom, and National Security Chief Wi Sunglak-will be based.
-This measure brings together the chiefs, who were previously scattered across Yeomin Buildings 1, 2, and 3 during former President Moon’s tenure, in order to move away from the traditionally authoritative image of the presidency and improve work efficiency with the Blue House as the central hub.
+At President Lee's request, core aides have also been brought together.
+In Yeomin Building 1, where President Lee will work daily, all three chief secretaries-Kang Hoonshik (Chief Presidential Secretary), Kim Yongbeom (Chief Policy Secretary), and Wi Sunglak (Chief National Security Secretary)-will be based.
+This move brings together the chief secretaries, who were previously spread across Yeomin Buildings 1, 2, and 3 during the Moon Jaein administration, to improve work efficiency and move away from the traditionally authoritative image of the presidency centered on Cheong Wa Dae.

-In addition to the three chief secretaries, Yeomin Building 1 will also house the offices of the Protocol Secretary and Speech Secretary, who work closely with the president, as well as Senior Political Secretary Woo Sangho, Senior Secretary for AI Future Planning Ha Jeongwoo, and Senior Secretary for Economic Growth Ha Junkyung.
-Yeomin Building 2 will house the National Situation Room and Civil Affairs Office, while Yeomin Building 3 will be home to the National Security Office and Public Relations Office.
-Some departments will operate out of the newly constructed annex in Changseong-dong.
+In addition to the three chief secretaries, Yeomin Building 1 will house aides from the Protocol Secretary’s Office and the Speech Secretary’s Office, as well as Woo Sangho (Senior Political Secretary), Ha Jeongwoo (Senior Secretary for AI Future Planning), and Ha Junkyung (Senior Secretary for Economic Growth).
+Yeomin Building 2 will house the National Situation Room and the Senior Secretary for Civil Affairs, while Yeomin Building 3 will house the National Security Office and the Senior Secretary for Public Relations.
+Some departments will work from the newly constructed annex in Changseong-dong.

 President Returns to Blue House After 1,330 Days...
 Lee's First Day at Work Yonhap News Agency

-The Blue House plans to continue its policy of transparent governance by further expanding online live broadcasts and similar initiatives.
-To broaden communication with the public, the "open studio" previously located inside the Yongsan presidential office will be moved to the Sarangchae, where no separate entry application is required.
-The Presidential Security Service will also maintain its principles of open and low-profile security, minimizing checks on citizens and vehicles passing in front of the Blue House.
-The "Daengdaeng Run" running course, shaped like a puppy and stretching from Gwanghwamun through Gyeongbokgung, the Blue House, and Samcheong-dong, will remain open and unchanged.
+Cheong Wa Dae will continue its policy of transparent state administration by further expanding online live broadcasts and similar initiatives.
+The "open studio," previously located inside the Yongsan presidential office, will be moved to Sarangchae, where no separate entry application is required, to broaden communication with the public.
+The Presidential Security Service will also maintain its principles of open and low-profile security, minimizing checks on citizens and vehicles passing in front of Cheong Wa Dae.
+The "Daengdaeng Run" running course, shaped like a puppy and stretching from Gwanghwamun to Gyeongbokgung, Cheong Wa Dae, and Samcheong-dong, will remain open as usual without restrictions.

-However, it is expected to take several more months before the president’s residence is relocated.
-This is due to severe damage sustained during the process of opening the Blue House to the public under former President Yoon Suk-yeol.
-As a result, President Lee will have to commute the 8 to 9 kilometers from Hannam-dong to the Blue House for the time being.
-The Presidential Security Service plans to minimize inconvenience to citizens by keeping the number of vehicles in the motorcade and the range of traffic controls to a minimum.
-Chief Presidential Secretary Kang Hoonshik explained on December 24 that the official residence was severely damaged and difficult to repair, stating, "When I visited, I found that the walls were nearly 1 meter thick, reinforced with steel, and it seems that remodeling will take a long time."
+However, it is expected to take several more months before the presidential residence is relocated.
+This is due to significant damage sustained during the process of opening Cheong Wa Dae to the public under former President Yoon Sukyeol.
+As a result, President Lee will have to commute 8 to 9 kilometers between Hannam-dong and Cheong Wa Dae for the time being.
+The Presidential Security Service plans to minimize inconvenience to citizens by reducing the length of the motorcade and the scope of traffic control as much as possible.
+Chief Secretary Kang explained on December 24 that the residence was severely damaged and not easy to repair, saying, "When I went to see it, the wall was almost one meter thick, and since steel was also used, it seems that remodeling will take a long time."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.